We have reopened our church building for Sunday services. The pattern of services is the same as we were following in Autumn 2020.

-Since Sunday 6th September we’re been worshipping together again after the enforced break of 24 weeks.
-Our sanctuary has been refurbished whilst we’ve been apart, so the building looks a little different (although the new forecourt is still to be done).
-Our services also feel different, as we’ve still got to protect ourselves as much as we can from the risk of spreading the Coronavirus if someone who has it inadvertently attends the services.
+These services continue to feel different, as we’ve still got to protect ourselves as much as we can from the risk of spreading the Coronavirus if someone who has it inadvertently attends the services.

 We’re ready for you!

 So please decide which service you prefer to attend and book your place.
-Both services last about an hour, and remember, whichever service you attend, you’ll have to wear a face mask (unless medically exempt), and we’ll have to allocate you to seating with the appropriate gaps between people.
+Remember, whichever service you attend, you’ll have to wear a face mask (unless medically exempt), and we’ll have to allocate you to seating with the appropriate gaps between people.
+For the moment you can only sit with people in your own household or support bubble (that will change at a later stage in the roadmap), and we’re not allowed to mingle in large groups before or after the service.
 We’ll be able to meditate on the lyrics of the worship songs, and maybe hum along quietly, but we can’t sing out loud.
-Sadly there’s a few other regulations we have to comply with, so if you haven’t seen our videos which explain what we’re doing to try and keep everybody safe, have a look at our coronavirus information post.
+Sadly there’s a few other regulations we have to comply with, but we are constantly reviewing these as Government and BU guidance is updated.
 But, despite these restrictions, we ARE able to get together and encourage one another with our nods and waves, and as we say our “amens” and share in worship and praise.

 If you can’t come…

-We realise that not everyone can come to our services – perhaps because you have underlying health problems and still don’t feel you can risk being in a building with 60-100 other people, or maybe because you’ve not been able to book a place.
-So to allow for that, we’re going to be live-streaming our 10.30am service, which you can watch either by going to our YouTube channel (search YouTube for “Hockliffe Street Baptist Church”), or you can view the video through this website at the page leightonbaptists.org.uk/live.
+We realise that not everyone can come to our services – perhaps because you have underlying health problems and still don’t feel you should be in a building with upwards of 60 other people, or maybe because you’ve not been able to book a place.
+So to allow for that, we’re live-streaming our 10.30am service, which you can watch either by going to our YouTube channel (search YouTube for “Hockliffe Street Baptist Church”), or you can view the video through this website at the page leightonbaptists.org.uk/live.
 The stream will go live by about 10.25 each Sunday morning.
 Shortly after the service finishes, YouTube will have a recording of the service available to watch on demand.